filipemarruda/sonicwall-wsl-wrapper/README.md

 - Always run the batch files in the specified sequence (0, 1, 2) to ensure proper setup and connection of the VPN.
 - If `USER_HOME` is not specified in the configuration, the script will use a default value (typically /root).
 - If `WSL_DISTRO_NAME` is not specified, the script will use the default WSL distribution.
+- When running `Run-1.start.bat`, be prepared to enter your One-Time Code (OTC) when prompted.
+This is a security measure required for connecting to the VPN.

 For any issues or additional configuration, please refer to the individual script files or contact your system administrator.